 Mathematics encourages an enquiring mind.

 Mathematics is a journey and long-term goal, achieved through exploration, clarification, practice and application over time.
-Mathematics is taught with our school motto in mind:

 Children learn in three ways:

 - Shallow learning: surface, temporary, often lost.

 - Deep learning (sticky learning): It can be recalled and used.